Paul G. Blazer: Oil industry career

-Blazer was on Kentucky Governor Simeon S. Willis' WWII Postwar Planning Commission and he was the Chairman of the Transportation Committee.
-He later served as Chairman of the unsuccessful state legislative mandated campaign for a Kentucky Constitutional Convention (1946–1947).
+Blazer was on Kentucky Governor Simeon S. Willis' WWII Postwar Planning Commission and he was the chairman of the Transportation Committee.
+He later served as chairman of the unsuccessful state legislative mandated campaign for a Kentucky constitutional convention (1946–1947).

 Blazer was a director and member of the American Petroleum Institute and a member of the National Petroleum Council.
 He served as a director the Cincinnati Branch Office of the Federal Reserve Bank of Cleveland (1945–1950) and served two years as chairman (1949 and 1950).

 The National Petroleum Council (US) was established in 1946 at the request of President Harry S. Truman to represent industry views on Department of Interior matters relating to oil and natural gas.
 Blazer served on the council from 1946 to 1957.

-Blazer kept Ashland Oil and Refining Company active in the Ohio Valley Improvement Association (OVIA) which was located in the Cincinnati Federal Reserve Bank Building.
+Blazer kept Ashland Oil and Refining Company active in the Ohio Valley Improvement Association, which was located in the Cincinnati Federal Reserve Bank Building.

 Blazer and Hull were prominently involved in the implementation of the Department of Interior's and the United States Army Corps of Engineers' 1953 $200,000,000 Ohio River Navigation Modernization Program, the first such projects since 1929.
 The projects approved construction of 19 new dual locks and high-lift dams (current list of locks and dams of the Ohio River).
 The Program contained eight new projects in the portion of the Ohio River owned by Kentucky, and contained the rare structural plans for a bridge over the top of the Greenup County, Kentucky dam.
 The Greenup Dam is just down river from Ashland was known at the time as The Paul G. Blazer Dam, received site priority. and was built in the 1950s without completion of the bridge top.

 Blazer appeared before the U.S. Congress on several occasions testifying on proposed regulations affecting the oil industry and in 1956 testified against a proposed tax on use of the nation's waterways.
-Blazer, at age 70, was elected chairman and president of the newly established National Waterways Conference in 1960 and re-elected as Chairman in 1961.
+Blazer, at age 70, was elected chairman and president of the newly established National Waterways Conference in 1960 and re-elected as chairman in 1961.

-In 1964, Blazer became the 34th inductee of the Oil Hall of Fame by the National Petroleum News (NPN) magazine.
+In 1964, Blazer became the 34th inductee of the Oil Hall of Fame by the National Petroleum News magazine.